emdb-empiar/styled/README.md

 # hey!
 I'm a styled string
 s = s"You have to [[ 'believe'|fg-red ]] it to [[ 'see'|fg-green ]] it!"
 ```

+## Special Thanks

+To the following people for useful feedback:

+* Cesare Catavitello